Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

 ### Conclusion

-In conclusion, the Minimal Proxy Multisig Contract provides an efficient and secure way for multiple parties to manage their assets and make decisions on the Celo platform.
+In conclusion, the minimal proxy multisig contract provides an efficient and secure way for multiple parties to manage their assets and make decisions on the Celo platform.
 By utilizing minimal proxy contracts, the deployment and maintenance costs are reduced, while the flexibility and control of the multisig functionality remain intact.
 It is important to carefully consider the ownership structure and security measures when deploying this type of contract to ensure the safety of the assets and the integrity of the decision-making process.
 I appreciate you staying till the end, and I trust that you have gained valuable insights from this tutorial.
 <br/>

-The link my project repo can be found [here](https://github.com/Sayrarh/Multi-Sig-Minimal-Proxy-on-Celo).
+The link to my project repository can be found [here](https://github.com/Sayrarh/Multi-Sig-Minimal-Proxy-on-Celo).